Controversial school choice bill passes through Kentucky legislature with opposition from educators

 “I hear from tons of families who are struggling financially,” Vandiver said.
 “Their kid is in a situation where they’re just not learning, they’re struggling; they would be better served in a different environment.
 We hear those stories all the time.”

 However, JCPS educator Jay Matheney said the bill wouldn’t help families with the lowest incomes in the state, but instead ones who are in the middle class.

-In order to qualify for the school-choice funding under House Bill 563, a family could make up to 175 percent of the reduced lunch level threshold.
-For example, a family of four could make up to $85,000, according to Rep. McCoy.
+In order to qualify for the school-choice funding under House Bill 563, a family would be required to make 175 percent more than the reduced lunch level threshold.
+For example, a family of four would need to make around $85,000, according to Rep. McCoy.

 After the first year in the program, the family’s income could increase up to 250 percent of the reduced lunch level threshold.
 That means the same family of four could make more than $120,000 while receiving money for school choice after the first year.